Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 #### --( Keiyaku Fuuin - Contract Seal )--
 Implemented on a summoner, this removes any control the summoner has over their summoned creature, and in most cases will temporarily nullify the contract altogether.

- - Chakra: +15, raised to +30 if it hits
+ - Chakra: 15, raised to 30 if it hits
+ - Range: Touch
- - Speed: +10
+ - Speed: 16
  - Special: Exclusive

-Effects: This is used as a link to any basic unarmed attack.
-Any summoning contracts the victim possesses are considered null and void until this seal is removed.
+Effects: Any summoning contracts the victim possesses are considered null and void until this seal is removed.
 In most cases, this will forcibly de-summon anything they've already summoned.
 Defensive Summoning techniques used against this automatically fail.

 #### --( Tsuyome Fuuin - Strengthening Seal )--
 An advanced and demanding seal, this applies a resilient lattice of chakra to enhance the physical integrity of walls, floors, ceilings, and the like.